 Seek medical attention right away if any of these SEVERE side effects occur:

 Cough; dry eye; eye discomfort; feeling of something in the eye; headache; increased tear production; nausea; nose or throat irritation; seeing floaters or spots.

 Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); chest, jaw, or arm pain; confusion; decreased vision or other vision changes; eye or eyelid swelling; eye pain, pressure, redness, bleeding, or discharge; fainting; fever, chills, or persistent sore throat; one-sided weakness; sensitivity to light; shortness of breath; slurred speech; sudden, severe nausea or vomiting; unusual sweating or weakness.

 This is not a complete list of all side effects that may occur.
 If you have questions about side effects, contact your health care provider.
 Call your doctor for medical advice about side effects.
 To report side effects to the appropriate agency, please read the Guide to Reporting Problems to FDA.

 If OVERDOSE is suspected:

 Ranibizumab is handled and stored by a health care provider.
-Keep ranibizumab out of the reach of children and away from pets.
+You will not store it at home.
+Keep all medicines out of the reach of children and away from pets.